 In conclusion, it is appropriate to place the growth scenarios in an order of preference according to development quantum.
 With regards to effect significance, all of the scenarios would lead to significant positive effects on the basis that the London Plan target would be met.
-It is also important to recall that work is underway at the current time to identify the potential to secure additional supply through increasing windfall delivery rates.
+It is also important to recall that an aim of the local plan is to put in place a positive development management framework to secure an increased rate of windfall supply.

 The spatial strategy does also potentially have implications for other 'housing' related matters; however, these are considered to be of secondary importance, relative to the matter of total housing quantum.
-One important consideration is that which is a focus of the BLE LEIA (2020), namely that under BLE scenarios (Scenarios 3 to 6) house prices locally will increase in the vicinity of BLE stations, thereby leading to more residents in need of affordable housing, which, in turn, suggests support for higher growth strategies (i.e. Scenarios 4 and 6 over Scenarios 3 and 5).
+One important consideration is that which is a focus of the BLE LEIA (2020), namely that under BLE scenarios (Scenarios 3 to 6) house prices locally will increase in the vicinity of BLE stations, thereby leading to more residents in need of affordable housing which, in turn, suggests support for higher growth strategies (i.e. Scenarios 4 and 6 over Scenarios 3 and 5).
 The LEIA identifies a particular issue in Catford, stating: "Strong increases in house prices in recent years... coupled with high levels of deprivation and low average household incomes in the area... suggests that Catford is becoming an increasingly unaffordable place for certain sections of society and that those on low incomes are less likely to be able to access market rate housing."